PET MICRO-CHIP SCANNER

 Great news!
 After much interest from the residents, the District has finally been able to put into place a means for residents to access and manage their own visitor lists without having to call the gates.
 One can now manage/register their visitors from anywhere they can connect to the internet.
 This will make it easier, more cost effective, and less time consuming for both Security Gate Officers and residents.

 Another exciting feature of this new system upgrade is that it can also be accessed via any Smartphone or WI-FI device.
 This makes it very convenient for those who are out of town or on the job.

 Residents can also assist the District in keeping their rates down, by personally updating their information online.
 Please review your email address, emergency contacts, telephone numbers, pet information and vehicle list etc… All of this can be accomplished in just a few minutes using the new gateaccess.net feature, and will save the District, and you, a substantial amount of money, as the system has not been updated in many years.
-Unfortunately, you will not be able to change your vehicle information online, so we ask that you review your vehicle list and let the CSD know of any vehicles no longer in your possession.
-Vehicles with bar codes that have not entered / exited our gates within the past year will be deactivated.
+Unfortunately, you will not be able to change your vehicle information online, so we ask that you review your vehicle list and let the District know of any vehicles no longer in your possession.

 System security and privacy are paramount concerns so only those with valid PIN access will be able to use the new system.